aloyrs/coding-notes/computer-networking/osi-model.md

 - The OSI (Open Systems Interconnection) model is a conceptual framework used to understand and standardize how different networking protocols and technologies communicate in a network.
 - It consists of seven distinct layers, each with its own unique function and purpose.
 - The OSI model was developed by the International Organization for Standardization (ISO) to facilitate interoperability and communication between different network devices and systems.
+- The OSI model *describes 7 layers that computer systems use to communicate over a network , Conceptual model , not in use (Theoretical)*

 **Seven Layers of the OSI Model:**